 - Patient: Chronic Lymphocytic Leukemia (CLL)

-- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: over 5 years ago, Female, Age: 59
+- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: almost 6 years ago, Female, Age: 59

 - View this journey (0 Experiences)